lycorislov/lycorislov/README.md

 ```
      ‼️➡️ ATTENTION ; Many linked resources below have donations available  for more than one country.
-(EX: irusa, rescue.org, crisisrelief.un.org,  etc.) This page is additionally still a MAJOR WIP and will continue to be updated regularly when I am able to as I figure GitHub and Rentry out!
+(EX: irusa, rescue.org, crisisrelief.un.org, etc.) I will work on a section that better organizes multi-focused websites.
+This page is additionally still a MAJOR WIP and will continue to be updated regularly when I am able to as I figure GitHub and Rentry out!
+I am also welcome to being given additional resources to add here.

 ```